-Appeal forms are available online at www.uhcl.edu/finaid under Online Forms and Services and must contain the following:
+SAP Appeal forms are available online and must contain the following:

-- Why the GPA is below the minimum requirement and how the student plans to bring the GPA up to the minimum requirement. - $\boldsymbol{\cdot}$ Explanation of with drawal from courses or the reason for not completing the courses. - The number of courses or credit hours remaining for the student to complete the degree program.
+- Why the GPA is below the minimum requirement and how the student plans to bring the GPA up to the minimum requirement. - Explanation of withdrawal from courses or the reason for not completing the courses. - The number of courses or credit hours remaining for the student to complete the degree program.

-Academic plan forms are available online at www.uhcl.edu/finaid under Online Forms and Services.
-These forms must be completed with an academic adviser.
+Academic Plan, pages 3 - 4 of SAP Appeal must be completed with an academic adviser.
 Students should contribute to the academic plan to ensure success.

-All forms must be submitted to the Office of Student Financial Aid by the census date each semester.
-(Appeals received after this date may be reviewed at the discretion of the SAP Committee.)
+Deadlines: Appeal forms and academic plans must be submitted to the Office of Student Financial Aid by the census date each semester (appeals received after this date may be reviewed at the discretion of the SAP Committee).
+Appeals must be approved before the close of the semester for financial aid to be reinstated for that semester.

 A copy of the student's Candidate Plan of Study must be submitted with the appeal.
 Incomplete appeals and academic plans will not be considered.
 The SAP Committee will review all appeals at least twice per month.
 All decisions reached by the SAP Committee are final.
 Students will be notified via their UHCL e-mail regarding the outcome of their appeal.